 SEASON UNITS OPENS CLOSES RESTRICTIONS Elk Bow Season E1, E2 Sept.
-5 Sept.
-28 Restricted to bows only during this time period.
+4 Sept.
+27 Restricted to bows only during this time period.
 Restricted to unit and type of elk as designated on license.
 E1 and E2 license holders are allowed to hunt during the bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
-Orange clothing is required when hunting during seasons open to firearms.
-Antlerless Eli Season k E1, E2 Aug.
-8 Sept.
-28 Only private lands determined by the Director to be severely impacted by elk are to be open after other measures have been attempted and determined ineffective.
+Orange clothing is not required.
+Antlerless Elk Season E1, E2 Aug.
+7 Sept.
+27 Only private lands determined by the Director to be severely impacted by elk are to be open after other measures have been attempted and determined ineffective.
 The Director may authorize individuals with valid antlerless elk licenses to participate in their respective unit.
 Orange clothing required.

-SEASON UNITS OPENS CLOSES RESTRICTIONS Elk Regular Season E1 Oct.
-3 Nov.
-28 Oct.
-31 Dec.
-14 Restricted to unit and type of elk as designated on license.
-E1 and E2 license holders are allowed to hunt Scason E2 Oct.
-3 Dec.
-31 during the bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
-(Note : Persons hunting elk in E1 during the Nov.
-28 to Dec.
-14 portion of the season are restricted to antlerless elk only).
+SEASON UNITS OPENS CLOSES RESTRICTIONS Elk Regular Season E1, E2 Oct.
+2 Dec.
+31 Restricted to unit and type of elk as designated on license.
+E1 and E2 license holders are allowed to hunt during the bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
 Orange clothing required.
 E3, E4 Sept.
-5 Dec.
+4 Dec.
 31 Note: Beginning Sept.
-8, E3, E4 lottery license holders may hunt in either unit.
+7, E3, E4 lottery license holders may hunt in either unit.
 Landowner preference license holders may only hunt in their unit.
 Orange clothing required.
 E5 Sept.
-5 Dec.
+4 Dec.
 31 Open to all lottery license holders from all units.
-Hunters may only take the type of elk on their license.
+Hunters may only take the type of elk on their license and use appropriate legal archery equipment or firearms.
 Orange clothing required.
 Moose Bow Season M5, M6, M8, M9, M10 Sept.
-5 Sept.
-28 Restricted to unit and type of moose as designated on license.
+4 Sept.
+27 Restricted to unit and type of moose as designated on license.
 License holders are allowed to hunt during the bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
-Orange clothing is required when hunting during seasons open to firearms.
+Orange clothing is not required.
 Moose Regular Season M8, M9, M10 Oct.
-10 Nov.
-2 Restricted to unit and type of moose as designated on license.
-License holders are allowed to hunt during the M5, M6 Nov.
-21 Dec.
-14 bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
-Orange clothing required when hunting during seasons open to firearms.
+9 Nov.
+1 Restricted to unit and type of moose as designated on license.
+License holders are allowed to hunt during the season M5, M6 Nov.
+20 Dec.
+13 bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
+Orange clothing required.